chocolatey/docs/input/en-us/choco/commands/synchronize.md

 # Synchronize Command (choco synchronize)

-Business editions of Chocolatey starting at licensed version 1.9.0.
+Business editions of Chocolatey only.

 Synchronizes against the system installed software that are not installed as packages on Chocolatey.
 Searches through the system to see software that has been installed and generates packages from that software, baselines the packages against Chocolatey and makes the packages available to upload to source.

 See https://docs.chocolatey.org/en-us/features/package-synchronization/